-So if you go into Seller Central, and search for Brand Registry, you’ll find a link that takes you to where you need to apply for Brand Registry.
-You put in a bunch of information demonstrating the specific situation for which you are applying for Brand Registry.
-As part of the application process, you will be asked to identify what product dimension you want to use as the unique identifying criteria of each SKU in your brand – something like the UPC, EAN, or possibly the manufacturer part number.
-If your brand consists of some products in different package quantities, you must be careful about those multi-packs, as you might be using the same UPC, Manufacturer Part Number, or Model Number for different package sizes of same item…. so you may want to consider using as the key Brand Registry attribute something that combines UPC and Package Quantity – something like “UPC_Package Quantity” as a key attribute, if your product commonly is sold in different package quantities, or resellers create their own package quantities.
-As you can pick whatever variable or combination of variables you want as the Brand Registry identifier, think strategically about what you select.
+You’ll then have the opportunity to submit information demonstrating the specific situation for which you are applying for Brand Registry.
+You’ll be asked to identify what product dimension you want to use as the unique identifying criteria for each SKU in your brand—known as the “key attribute.”
+This can be something like the UPC, EAN, or possibly the manufacturer part number.
+If some of your products come in different package quantities, you must be careful, as you might be using the same UPC, manufacturer part number, or model number for different package sizes of the same item.
+In this case, you may want to consider using something that combines UPC and package quantity—like “UPC_Package Quantity”—as the key attribute, if your product commonly is sold in different package quantities or resellers create their own package quantities.
+You can pick whatever variable or combination of variables you want as your Brand Registry identifier, so think strategically about what you select.

-When you RESUBMIT your feeds in Seller Central, be sure to check the error reports.
+When you resubmit your feeds in Seller Central, be sure to check the error reports.
 If a GCID is not successfully assigned to your products, you will not have greater control over your product detail pages.
 To ensure that GCIDs are assigned to your products, verify that your product listings have the following:

 - Brand name (case sensitive)